fkooman/php-lib-crypto/README.md

 # Introduction
 A simple symmetric encryption and decryption library using secure hashes with zero configuration.
+It has the following goals:

+* Simple API;
+* Secure default settings;
+* Make it really hard to use the library in the wrong way.

 In the future an asymmetric (public key) class may be added.

 # Use Cases
-A number of use cases:
 * safely store data in a (remote) database
 * use it for authorization and access tokens in e.g. an OAuth server requiring no token storage database